Battle of Wopławki: Campaign and battle

 The first storming was successfully repulsed by the Lithuanians.
 Taking advantage of the camp’s location, showering the crusaders with arrows and javelins, the Lithuanians forced them to retreat.
 At that time the main part of the army led by von Plötzke had arrived and formed up for battle.
 Joined by the vanguard, the main body launched a new assault on the camp.
 This time, the Lithuanian warriors were unable to withstand the onslaught.
 Being overcome with panic, the Lithuanian fighters began to retreat in disorder, and then the battle turned into a mass slaughter.

 All the captured Christians were released, according to Nikolaus von Jeroschin.

 Casualties

 Lithuanian casualties

 According to Nikolaus von Jeroschin, the crusaders captured 2,800 horses whose owners were killed in the camp, which in turn suggests that more than half of the Lithuanian riders were killed in pursuit.

 Another source—Canonici Sambiensis epitome gestorum Prussie—states that 3,000 Lithuanians were killed in this battle.

-As to Vitenus, he managed to survive together with the remnants of his army and reached his domain.
+As to Vytenis, he managed to survive together with the remnants of his army and reached his domain.